 The topic has been widely discussed in tech conferences, media, and it is also something we see every day, so we’ve decided to offer our two cents.
 We surveyed both entrepreneurs and representatives of large companies (not just Combient companies!) and compared the results together.

-Our experience is rooted in the Venture Client approach.
+Our experience is rooted in the Venture Client Approach.
 We have worked as a joint unit for the Combient associated companies in scoping pilot projects with unique solutions, on a global scale, within their respective fields.
 Our aim is to build lasting commercial partnerships between them, through the scalable projects the setup and build together.
 For the startups, we want to provide the most valuable assets for them to acquire a global reference client.
 The data and experiences we have worked with are about real business cases with proven solutions.

 Now that you know more about our background, let’s move on to what we found in the survey:

-Expanding Offering & Growth Opportunities
+Expanding Offering & Growth Opportunity Chances

 Out of the responding large company representatives, 26% stated that they are engaging with startups to broaden their product and service offerings.
 Only 6% of startup companies stated the same.
 This is in line with what we are witnessing: startups typically look for top-line growth and global channels of large companies.
 Large corporations, on the other hand, look for new capabilities in startup companies to build new services with.
 For corporations looking to find new startup partners, emphasizing the opportunity for growth and expansion is what sets you apart from other ecosystem partners.